|The Frankfurt-Tipp rating:|

 |Genre:||Children's Movie, Adventure, Comedy|

-The eleven-year-old Tobbi (Arsseni Bultmann) has it really not easy.
-At school, the passionate inventor is teased or even bullied and even his mother (Jördis Triebel) doesn't like it at all that her son prefers to spend his time with some inventions than on the football pitch.
-Actually, Tobbi only needs one thing: a friend.
-And he literally falls in front of his feet, in the form of the robot Robbi.
+Eleven-year-old Tobbi (Arsseni Bultmann) really doesn't have it easy.
+At school, the passionate tinkerer is teased or even bullied and even his mother (Jördis Triebel) doesn't like it at all that her son prefers to spend his time with some inventions rather than on the football field.
+Actually Tobbi only needs one thing: a friend.
+And that friend literally falls at his feet, in the form of the robot Robbi.
 He was separated from his parents when his spaceship crashed and now has little time to find them again.
-Tobbi of course wants to help him and he invents a vehicle with which Robbi can travel the long way to the Arctic, on land, at sea and in the air.
-And the only way to do that is with a flywat!
-But the unscrupulous Sir Joshua (Friedrich Mücke) is on the track of the robot and wants to use it absolutely for his purposes.
-He rushes the two bounty hunters Brad Blutbad (Sam Riley) and Sharon Schalldämpfer (Alexandra Maria Lara) to catch Robbi.
-And suddenly Tobbi finds himself at the side of the small robot in the flywattuet, on the run from the gangsters and on an exciting journey around the world…
+Of course Tobbi wants to help him and he invents a vehicle with which Robbi can travel the long way to the Arctic, on land, on water and in the air.
+And that is only possible with a Fliewatüüt!
+But the unscrupulous Sir Joshua (Friedrich Mücke) is on the robot's trail and is determined to use it for his own purposes.
+He hires the two bounty hunters Brad Blutbad (Sam Riley) and Sharon Schalldämpfer (Alexandra Maria Lara) to catch Robbi.
+And suddenly Tobbi also finds himself alongside the little robot in the Fliewatüüt, on the run from the gangsters and on an exciting journey around the world.